Graduate Studies

 551 Characteristics and Needs of Learners with Disabilities.
 (3) The unique characteristics of a wide variety of learners with mild and moderate disabilities will be examined, along with their broad educational, behavioral, and emotional needs as related to educational programming.
 Includes an introduction to effective teaching methodologies and instructional adaptations.

 552 Instructional Methods for K–6 Learners with Disabilities.
 (3) Effective teaching methodologies, instructional adaptations, and program delivery options for students with mild/moderate disabilities, K–6.
 Includes supervised clinical experience requirement.
 Corequisite: SPED 580 as needed.
-Prerequisites: SPED 551 or an equivalent reading methods course, and a math course.
+Prerequisites: SPED 510 and SPED 551 or equivalent courses or permission of the instructor.

 553 Instructional Methods for Secondary Learners with Disabilities.
 (3) Effective teaching methodologies, instructional adaptions, and program delivery options for students with mild/moderate disabilities, 6–12.
 Includes supervised clinical experience requirement.
 Corequisite: SPED 580 as needed.
-Prerequisites: SPED 551 or an equivalent reading methods course, and a math course.
+Prerequisites: SPED 510 and SPED 551 or equivalent courses or permission of the instructor.